Plants for coastal gardens: pink & white

 8 - Escallonia ‘Crimson Spire’

-1 - Olearia macrodonta is an evergreen shrub with spiny-toothed, grey-green leaves, white-felted beneath.
-In summer it has large clusters of small daisy-like, fragrant white flowers.
+1 - Olearia macrodonta is an evergreen shrub with toothed grey-green leaves that are whitish and felted underneath.
+In summer, large clusters of small, daisy-like, fragrant white flowers smother the plant.

 2 - Escallonia gracilis alba is a medium-sized evergreen shrub with glossy dark green leaves and pure white flowers in mid and late summer.

-3 - Veronica ‘Oratia Beauty’ is an evergreen shrub with glossy dark green leaves and pink buds opening to white flowers, giving a pretty bicoloured effect.
+3 - Veronica ‘Oratia Beauty’ is an evergreen shrub with glossy dark green leaves and pink buds that open to white flowers, giving a pretty bicoloured effect.

-4 - Verbena bonariensis is a tall erect perennial with wiry stems bearing oblong leaves and numerous branched clusters of small, bright purple flowers from summer into autumn.
+4 - Verbena bonariensis is a tall, upright perennial with toothed leaves and wiry stems bearing branched clusters of small, bright purple flowers from summer into autumn.

-5 - Hylotelephium spectabile ‘Brilliant’ is an herbaceous perennial, with thick stems bearing shallowly scalloped, waxy grey-green leaves and starry pink flowers in flat heads, in late summer.
+5 - Hylotelephium spectabile (Brilliant Group) ‘Brilliant’ is a succulent herbaceous perennial with thick stems bearing shallowly scalloped, waxy grey-green leaves and flat heads of starry pink flowers in late summer.

-6 - Sedum spectabile (Brilliant Group) ‘Abendrot’ is a succulent perennial with heads of small pink and white star-shaped flowers in summer to autumn.
+6 - Hylotelephium spectabile (Brilliant Group) ‘Abendrot’ is a succulent herbaceous perennial with heads of small pink and white star-shaped flowers in summer to autumn.

-8 - Escallonia ‘Crimson Spire’ is a medium-sized evergreen shrub with glossy dark green leaves and flowers which are deep crimson, in summer and early autumn.
+8 - Escallonia ‘Crimson Spire’ is a medium-sized evergreen shrub with glossy dark green leaves and deep crimson flowers in summer and early autumn.

-Coastal gardens can often be more exposed to wind which can strip moisture from the plants.
+Coastal gardens can often be more exposed to wind, which can strip moisture from the plants.
 Salt spray can also be carried on the wind and this can affect many plants that are not resistant.
-Coastal locations can also often be warmer and dryer than some inland locations so this can also be a factor in choosing plants.
+Coastal locations may also often be milder and dryer than some inland locations, so this can also be a factor in choosing plants.

 The challenge of coastal areas

-Coastal locations can sometimes be challenging but by choosing plants that are adapted to the wind, salt and often dry conditions of coastal locations you can keep your border looking good and growing well.
-However, they will need watering whilst they grow new roots and establish themselves.
+Coastal locations can sometimes be challenging, but by choosing plants that are adapted to the wind, salt and often dry conditions of coastal gardens, you can keep your border looking good and growing well.
+However, the plants will still need watering while they grow new roots and establish themselves.

 If you have room, it will help to make some shelter from the main wind direction.
-An extra wind break of shrubs will provide this and/or use a brushwood screen whilst they establish.
-A fence or a sturdy wall may be an option.
+An extra wind break of shrubs will provide this; you can also use a brushwood screen while they establish.
+A fence or a sturdy wall may alternatively be an option.

 Why choose a sustainable planting combination?

-Using the ethos of 'right plant, right place' to create a sustainable planting combination is great for the environment.
-It helps avoid waste and the use of products and practices needed to help ailing plants, such as watering and the application of fertiliser.
-It also creates a robust, long-lived planting that benefits soil health and garden biodiversity.
+Using the ethos of ‘right plant, right place’ to create a sustainable planting combination is great for the environment.
+It helps to avoid waste and the use of products and practices needed to try and help ailing plants, such as frequent watering and applying fertiliser.
+It also creates robust, long-lived planting that benefits soil health and garden biodiversity.

 Join the RHS